AppGharage/Epay-Docs/source/docs/payment-pages.md

 Using our very simple checkout designs, you get your funds.
 Before you create a payment page, let's see how it works.

 ### How it works
 Payment pages are the pages you create to charge a customer.
-It is easy to setup and start recieving funds if you are not a developer or don't own a website.
+It is easy to setup and start receiving funds if you are not a developer or don't own a website.
 You can create as many pages as you wish.
 For a business with multiple products, you can create a page for each product.
 All you need to do is to share the preview link of those pages.

 #### Example Product pages you can create
 > **NB** These are not the only ways, you can use it.